 Canada August factory sales fall 2.0% after three months of gains

-OTTAWA, Oct 16 (Reuters) - Canadian manufacturing sales fell by 2.0% in August, following three months of consecutive gains, Statistics Canada said on Friday.
+OTTAWA, Oct 16 (Reuters) - Canadian manufacturing sales fell by 2.0% in August, following three months of consecutive gains, dragged down by a pullback in automobile and parts sales, Statistics Canada said on Friday.

 ((julie.gordon@thomsonreuters.com; 613-235-6745; Reuters Messaging: julie.gordon.thomsonreuters.com@reuters.net))